shawnthompson/resume/README.md

 IM/IT Programmer Analyst — Innovation, Information and Technology — Web Standards Centre of Expertise

 *   Lead developer on the Centrally Deployed Templates Solution (CDTS) framework used by more than 300 websites and application within the Government of Canada
-*   Administrator of the CDTS project on GCCode (internal Gitlab service),
+*   Administrator of the CDTS project on GCCode (internal Gitlab service), creating a workflow for others to follow and maintaining reported issues.
 *   Active contributor on the Web Experience Toolkit (WET) open source project.
 *   Audit ESDC websites and application to unsure conformance to the Web Standards of the Government of Canada
 *   Work with clients on how to make their web applications and content more accessible to all users